daly-h/daly-h.github.io/_posts/2021-01-22-Ask-Us-Anything.md

 tags: [climate, carbon, YouTube]
 ---

-I joined my wonderful colleagues in MaREI's Energy Policy and Modelling Group for a public Q/and A on Energy and Climate topics.
+I joined my wonderful colleagues in MaREI's Energy Policy and Modelling Group for a public Q&amp;A on Energy and Climate topics.
 The recording can be found here: https://www.youtube.com/watch?v=qw5mp6ilpPg

 Some questions often come up in public events like this and some day I intend to write up blogs in response to each of them: